-B.D.
-Mediation
+D. Mediation

-1. A grievant who is not satisfied with the decision at Step 2 has the right (but not the obligation) to request that the grievance be submitted to mediation to attempt to resolve.
+A grievant who is not satisfied with the decision at Step 2 has the right (but not the obligation) to request that the grievance be submitted to mediation to attempt to resolve.

-- 2. Mediation is a non-binding process where the parties utilize the services of a mediator to try and reach an amicable resolution of the grievance.
-If mediation is chosen, the parties can either agree on a mediator they both wish to use or the Authority will contact the State Mediation and Conciliation Service to appoint a mediator. - 3.
-If the grievance alleges a misinterpretation or misapplication of this MOU, it may be appealed further to arbitration.
-The grievance will either be resolved to the satisfaction of the grievant (employee or association) or the grievant has the right to request that the grievance be submitted to arbitration.
+Mediation is a non-binding process where the parties utilize the services of a mediator to try and reach an amicable resolution of the grievance.
+If mediation is chosen, the parties can either agree on a mediator they both wish to use or the Authority will contact the State Mediation and Conciliation Service to appoint a mediator.